atomaszewicz/exif/README.md

 Here are some definitions of terms that will come up in this project:

 *ISO*: The camera's sensitivity to light.
 The higher the number, the more sensitive. <br />
 *Shutter Speed*: The amount of time the camera allows light in for.
-Usually measure in fractions of a second.
+Usually measure in fractions of a second. <br />
 *Focal Length*: A measure of the field-of-view (FOV) and maginification of a camera lens.
-Usually measured in mm, a larger Focal Length means a smallers FOV but larger magnification.
+Usually measured in mm, a larger Focal Length means a smallers FOV but larger magnification. <br />
 *Aperture*: The size of the diaphragm that the light travels through in the lens.
 Often indicated with f/x (where x is a number (0,100)), or "f-stop".
 Higher numbers mean a smaller hole.

 # Outline